 When Should You Workout?

 I'm often asked by clients, "What's the best time of day to workout?"
-It's an easy question that doesn't have a particularly easy answer.
+It's an easy question that doesn't have a straightforward answer.

 From a purely physical perspective, you tend to get the most benefit from cardio in the morning and weight training in the afternoon.
 Here's why.

 Weight training is best done in the afternoon or evening.
 Your body temperature and strength are at their highest later in the day.
-In addition, strenuous workouts can diminish hunger.
-Since most people consume the majority of their calories after 4:00 p.m., exercising later on in the day may help suppress your appetite so you are less likely to overeat.
+Also, strenuous workouts can diminish hunger.
+Since most people consume the majority of their calories after 4:00 p.m., exercising later on in the day may help suppress your appetite, so you are less likely to overeat.
 An added bonus of exercising in the afternoon is that it may help you relieve some stress after work.

 Those are the technical arguments for when you should schedule your workouts.
 Now I'm going to give you the practical answer.